-I struggled for some time to truly understand and – equally important being a Clutterfree-Life Coach – to explain the meaning of ‘clutter’ in an easy-to-share way with my clients.
+I struggled for some time to truly understand and – equally important being a Clutterfree Life Coach – to explain the meaning of ‘clutter’ to my clients.

-However, as I wanted to help them make confident decisions about the clutter, I needed a definition of ‘clutter’ that was comprehensive and broadly applicable but also clear and simple.
+As I wanted to help them make confident decisions about the clutter in their homes, I needed a definition of ‘clutter’ that was comprehensive and broadly applicable but also clear and simple.

-Studying numerous organising and decluttering books and the approaches of several renowned experts in this area helped me to analyse ‘clutter’ from different angles.
-(Click her to have a look at my favourite quotes from experts.)
+Studying numerous organising and decluttering books and the approaches of several renowned experts in this area helped me to have closer look at ‘clutter’ from different angles.
+(Click here for my favourite clutter-quotes from experts.)

 Discussing the issue with other professional organisers and with my clients brought interesting insights but not the one and only explanation of clutter that everyone could agree on.

 It seems that we all have our own ideas about the meaning of clutter!